Lapley Priory: Estates and finances

 While Lapley and Marston continued to be managed by the monks themselves, with lay assistance, the more distant estates were leased out.
 Hamstall Ridware gave the priors considerable trouble, as they became involved in the disputes of the family who held it.
 In 1242, for example, the death of Walter of Ridware led to disputes about his wife, Matilda's, dower and the prior was called to appear in court as a witness.
 It transpired that he had allowed the lord of the manor, Henry Mauvesyn, to take the disputed land into wardship.
 This turned out to be a serious mistake, as Matilda's claim was allowed, and the prior was forced to compensate Henry.
 Ridware was held by serjeanty - an arrangement by which the lessee had to perform certain services for his lord.
-In this case the tenant was expected to act as marshal at the priory over the Christmas period, from Christmas Eve to St Stephen's Day and to leave 5s.
+In this case the tenant was expected to act as marshal at the priory over the Christmas period, from Christmas Eve to Saint Stephen's Day and to leave 5s.
 4d. when he left after breakfast on 27 December.
 This was established around 1286,when the tenant Thomas, apparently disdaining such a humble service, claimed unsuccessfully that his father Walter had actually been seneschal of the priory lands and he had a socage, not serjeanty, tenure.

 Silvington was let during the time of Abbot Azmar or Azenarius (1100–1119) to a cleric named Aluric under an unusual lease.
 Aluric paid 40 shillings as a lump sum for the entire lease, with no annual rent.
 His wife, Edith, and their children were to render homage to St. Rémy sicut liberi homines, as free people, not villeins.
 The abbey apparently took for granted that a cleric would be married.
 If Alured were to die first, Edith would pay the monks 20 shillings: if he survived his wife, he would have to surrender a third of the goods on his vill on her death.
 By the mid-13th century Silvington was in the hands of the Beysyns, a wealthy landowning family.
 As he was a tenant-in-chief an inquisition post mortem was held on Adam de Beysin, under a writ dated 4 May 1261.
 This showed that, among his minor estates, he was paying 24 shillings annually to St. Rémy for Silvington.
 A further inquisition in 1263, on the succession of his son Robert, shows that he also held the Edgeland estate, part of Lapley manor, for four shillings.
 In 1338, after the agrarian crisis and famine, an inquisition showed that Thomas de Beysyn had been rendering a service of only half a mark for Silvington, although he was enjoying revenues totalling five marks from his own tenants on the manor.
 A fine of lands of 1347 shows that by that time it had passed into the hands of Richard and Agnes Haukiston.